AnnaM-Salamon/blossom-yoga-studio/README.md

 - HTML
   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
+  - No errors were found when passing through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
   - Accessibility , performance and SEO is satisfactory and tested via Lighthouse in Dev Tools [Lighthouse ](media/lighthouse.png)

 ### Unfixed Bugs

 - The page About us contains two paragraphs of text and pictures.
-I wanted them to be positioned below the text in the form of a responsive box.
-I suspect I wasn't able to achieve this as the main content on the page(text) is styled with Flexbox.
-The idea is to restructure, restyle the whole page again.
+The images need to be resized to improve responsivness.
 - The site responds well in various dimensions  despite Media queries not present

 ## Deployment